ebtezcan/dsc-phase-2-project/README.md

 ## Methods

 We initally started off with exploratory data analysis (EDA) to understand the columns and the dataset overall.
 We then proceeded with checking for the linearity assumption that MLR models require.
 This allowed us to find categorical columns to one hot encode.
 We then proceeded to check for multicollinearity between different columns and engineered features to keep the data points in the model without losing too many potentially significant information.
-Then, we removed outliers with the IQR method from our target column 'price'.
+Then, we removed outliers with the IQR method from our target column 'price.'
 From here it was an iterative process of removing statistically insignificant (our alpha level was 0.05) parameters and checking the residuals for normality and homoscedasticity.

 ## Results